Hairstyles Through the Decades

 The Roaring 20s, what a time to of been alive!
 The original party period where it was all about Glitz, Glamour and indulgence.
 Well, “Flapper Girls” were the epitome of glamour and fabulousness, they were young women who broke away from the stereotypical image of what a woman should and shouldn’t be.
 They wore more provocative clothing, cut their hair short, used more dramatic make-up and partied better than anyone!
 These brave and magnificent women pushed the boundaries paving the way for the future generation of females to be free to live how they wish.

 The Classic “Flapper Girl” hairstyle was a finger waved bob.
-Some women had short hair whereas others would skilfully tuck their length away into what was called a “Faux Bob”.
-The hair was usually waved by hand, soaking the hair in strong gum like gel and pinching into S shapes, before being pinned perfectly into place and leaving to set.
+Some women had short hair whereas others would skillfully tuck their length away into what was called a “Faux Bob”.
+The hair was usually waved by hand, soaking the hair in strong gum like gel and pinching into 'S' shapes, before being pinned perfectly into place and leaving to set.
 This hairstyle was then typically decorated with embellished bands that were placed across the forehead with an almost broach like pendant on the side.
 We still see many variations of this style today which proves this look is a timeless classic and we are sure to see hints of this decade in our fashion for many years to come!
+Discover how to recreate the iconic Flapper Girl look in our blog: 1920s Hair Tutorial: Flapper Girl.

 The 1930s